Long-running male revue needs to desperately up its game plan…

 Then there is the requisite songbook that every male revue includes: “Uptown Funk”, “Save A Horse – Ride A Cowboy” and a Michael Jackson number all get spun by the DJ, along with that brain-piercing Beyonce earworm “Run The World – Girls”.
 The costumes are cheap, there are no sets to speak of and props are at a bare minimum.
 Choreography is decent but certainly not innovative.

 As for the performers, they’re an unremarkable lot that actually seem quite bored.
 Going through very basic movements with a minimum of energy or attention to synchronization, the cast projects a complete absence of sincerity…and a clear lack of engagement.
+Sadly, even their body grooming is poor.
+Nobody wants to see hairy backs in a male revue, and at least one of them had noticeable body odor.
 These guys seem more interested in their gym memberships than creating a memorable experience for the audience.

 One notable exception is Chad Homan, formerly of the far superior Aussie Heat at Planet Hollywood.
 The youngest member of Thunder, Chad’s also the best dancer by far.
 Smiling from ear to ear, he spins and sails through the air in ways the other guys could only hope to pull off.
 He also brings inclusive energy and audience interaction from his previous gig, even hugging male audience members (apparently a no-no here).